Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Estimation of leader agent's choice from observation

 \subsection{Model-free estimation of choice from observations}

-To limit the computational complexity, which is important for environments with large or continuous state spaces, we also consider {\it immediate choice} as an estimator for the leader agent's choice ($IC_\leader(s^{t}) = H(\pi_\leader^{t}(a|s^t))$).
-Hence, for these experiments, the altruistic agents require an estimate of the leader agent's policy to compute its choice, which can be obtained with a policy estimation network~\citep{Hong2018ASystems, Papoudakis2020OpponentAutoencoders, Mao2019ModellingDdpg, Grover2018LearningSystems}.
+To limit the computational complexity, which is important for environments with large or continuous state spaces, we also consider {\it immediate choice} as an estimator for the leader agent's choice ($IC_\leader(s^{t}) = H(S^{t+1}|s^t)).$ As shown in section \ref{sec:choice_availability}, this estimate can be simplified to $H(S^{t+1}|s^t)) = H(\pi_\leader^{t}(a|s^t))$, under the named assumptions.
+Hence, to compute the immediate choice of the leader, the altruistic agent requires an estimate of the leader agent's policy entropy, which can be learned from observation using a policy estimation network~\citep{Hong2018ASystems, Papoudakis2020OpponentAutoencoders, Mao2019ModellingDdpg, Grover2018LearningSystems}.